davidpcahill/UnicornRSSDisplay/README.md

 ## Installation:
 1. Clone this repository to your local machine.
-2. Upload the files to your Unicorn.
+2. Upload the python files to your Unicorn.
+(You can find the latest version of network_manager.py from https://github.com/pimoroni/pimoroni-pico/tree/main/micropython/examples/common)
 3. Edit secrets.py with your SSID and Wi-Fi password.
 4. Ensure you have enough free memory (at least 256kb).
-5. Run the script to start displaying RSS feeds on your Galactic Unicorn.
+5. Run the rss_display.py script to start displaying RSS feeds on your Galactic Unicorn.

 ## Usage:
 - Upon starting the script, it will automatically fetch and display RSS data from the predefined sources on the Galactic Unicorn display.